Silent Unseen Park

 The Silent Unseen Paratroopers of the Home Army Park, (Note: Polish: Park im.
 Cichociemnych Spadochroniarzy AK) also simply known as the Silent Unseen Park, (Note: Polish: Park Cichociemnych) is an urban park in Warsaw, Poland.
 It is located in the neighbourhood of Natolin, within the district of Ursynów, between Perkalowa Street, Belgradzka Strewt, Moczydłowska Street, and Gminna Street.
 The park was established in 2016.

 Name

 The park is named after the Silent Unseen, the elite special-operations paratroopers of the Home Army of Poland during the World War II.

 History

 The park was established on 24 May 2016.

-It included the Three Peaks Hill, an artificial hill made in the 1970s.
-Around the year 2000, there was built a dual slalom bike racing track, and in the following years were also added four-cross and dirt jumping track amenities.
-In 2015, were added the beginners track and in 2018, the pump track.
-There were hosted numerous mountain bike racing events.
+It includes the Three Peaks Hill, an artificial hill created in the 1970s.
+Around the year 2000, a dual slalom bike racing track was built there, with four-cross and dirt jumping track amenities also added in the following years.
+A beginners track, and a pump track in 2015 and 2018 respectively.
+The mound hosted numerous mountain bike racing events.

 Characteristics

 The Three Peaks Hill in the Silent Unseen Park in 2016.

 The park is located in the neighbourhood of Natolin, within the district of Ursynów, between Perkalowa Street, Belgradzka Strewt, Moczydłowska Street, and Gminna Street.
-It has the total area of around 17.82.
+It has the total area of around 17.82 ha.